Professional Development Offerings:

 Beyond the Book Club: Building and Sustaining Anti-Racist Work

-To engage with anti-racism learning that provides the foundation and skills for holding conversations, navigating change, sustaining the work of anti-racism beyond this session, and supporting young people.
+Engaging with anti-racism learning provides the foundation and skills for holding conversations, navigating change, sustaining the work of anti-racism beyond this session, and supporting young people.

 Community Driven Research with Youth